 There aren’t any rules stating you can or cannot get life insurance on your deathbed.
-However, you must be of sound mind to sign the paperwork, even if someone else is obtaining the policy for you.
+However, you must be sound mind to sign the paperwork, even if someone else obtains the policy for you.

 Is guaranteed issue life insurance worth it?